 FORAC requires that you purchase from WES an International Credential Advantage Package (ICAP) and a detailed course-by-course evaluation report for all of your postsecondary education credentials.
 The fee is $245 per person.

 WES will authenticate your documents, confirm the level and subject of your education, and determine the recognition status of your educational institutions in the source country.
-WES will also confirm the language in which you obtained your degree(s).
+Your institution will need to confirm with FORAC that the language of instruction was English, either by letter or e-mail.
 Purchasing the ICAP Package means that you do not have to provide FORAC with your transcripts, degrees, diplomas or certificates.
 FORAC will obtain them through WES.
 Please arrange to have a duplicate copy of the report sent directly to FORAC from WES.

 WES can be reached at